About Islamophobia (Anti-Muslim Hate)

 December 10, 2015: Spotlight on Anti-Muslim Internet Hate Interim Report

-This interim report provides some background and preliminary data from OHPI’s forthcoming “Spotlight on Anti-Muslim Internet Hate Report” due to be released in March 2016.
+This interim report provides some background and data from OHPI’s “Spotlight on Anti-Muslim Internet Hate” Campaign.
 This report is based on over 1,100 items of anti-Muslim hate in social media reported and categorised by the public through our FightAgainstHate.com reporting tool.
 The vast majority of the hate this report is based on was found on Facebook.
 The report indicates the volume of content by category, and how effective Facebook has been in responding to content in each category.

 January 19, 2015: Je Suis Humain: Responsible free speech in the shadow of the Charlie Hebdo murders